 Harassment can involve verbal abuse and name calling, offensive graffiti, emails, letters, text messages, or social media platforms.
 Harassment is a criminal offence.

-UWE Bristol’s hate incident reporting enables any student, staff member, contractor or visitor to inform UWE Bristol of unwanted harassment or bullying that is also motivated by misogyny, sexism or contempt for women.
-This will also include everyday physical, verbal, emotional psychological, financial or cyber abuse of women.
+UWE Bristol’s hate incident reporting enables any student, staff member, contractor or visitor to report unwanted harassment or bullying that is also motivated by misogyny, sexism or contempt for women.
+This will also include everyday physical, verbal, emotional psychological, financial or cyber abuse.

 Support from university services